Photo of Ilayda Altuntas, Ph.D.

 Altuntas Nott, I. (under review).
 Listening as relational commons in saturday art school.
 International Journal of Arts-Based Educational Research.

-Altuntas Nott, I. (under review) Sounds of borderlands: Voicing diverse discourses in art education through the sound lab project.
+Altuntas Nott, I. (in print) Sounds of borderlands: Voicing diverse discourses in art education through the sound lab project.
 Instructional Resources Art Education Journal.

 Altuntas Nott, I. (2025).
 Sounds of borderlands: Podcasting as decolonial pedagogy in art education.
 Seminar for Research in Art Education (SRAE) Column: Fall 2025, National Art Education Association (NAEA) News.